Why update your theme

 Important note about importing settings

-That’s why we recommend managing fonts through Essentials, especially when working across multiple guidelines.
+For this reason, we recommend managing fonts through Essentials, especially when updating multiple guidelines.

 Need help?

-If you have questions or want guidance on choosing the right theme, reach out to your Frontify customer success manager.
+If you have questions about updating your guidelines or choosing the right theme, contact your Frontify Customer Success Manager or reach out to Frontify Support.